islandora-deprecated/islandora_solr_custom/README.txt

 Small TODO's
 ============

-- Reset the form doesn't do anything yet.
+@TODO: Reset the form doesn't do anything yet.
 Oops.
 Fix this.
+@TODO: the entire table also gets saved into a variable.
+I'm going to have to prevent this.

 TODO
 ====